Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 The idea comes (once again) from the Game Boy Camera Club discord - https://disboard.org/nl/server/568464159050694666.
 Some informations also come from the InsideGdget Discord, https://github.com/lesserkuma/FlashGBX and https://github.com/HerrZatacke/gb-printer-web

-After a discussion about the vintage Game Boy Camera advertisements (like the Funtograpy guide for example) that present screen artworks, clearly not made with D-pad only, comes the idea that a tool perhaps existed as presskit to make custom saves with pictures not coming from the camera.
+After a discussion about the vintage Game Boy Camera advertisements (like the Funtograpy guide for example) that present screen artworks, clearly not made with D-pad only, comes the idea that a tool perhaps existed as presskit to make custom saves with pictures not coming from the camera, and perhaps cheating ate minigames.
+I did not know initially what hexadecimal nightmare was hidden behind this.

-So, despite the fact that extracting images from Game Boy Camera saves was made possible by fans since many years, it was virtually impossible to do the inverse : inject custom pictures into saves.
+So, despite the fact that extracting images from Game Boy Camera saves was made possible by fans since many years, it was virtually impossible in 2021 to do the inverse : inject custom pictures into saves.
 At least until now.
 What could be the interest, dear reader ?
 It can be usefull to mess with pixel perfect artworks, to reuse an image that was erased long ago from camera but still stored somewhere on a computer or internet, to steal pictures from other people and claim they are yours or simply exchange pictures with friends even if you have no friends.
 Be creative !

 The two small codes presented here are intended to be easy to use.
 Here are the steps :
 - Extract your save from Game Boy Camera with any tool like this: https://shop.insidegadgets.com/product/gbxcart-rw/